ibm-cloud-docs/hpc-ibm-spectrumlsf/process-manager-cli.md

 2. Create a flow definition file based on your requirements.

     The following example defines the flow with two jobs, where the second job starts only after the first job completes successfully.
 Save the content of the file with a **.xml** extension, For example: **pm_test_flow.xml**

+The command to execute th e vchanges are made as below:

     ```pre
     <?xml version="1.0" encoding="UTF-8"?>